-- a.
-The rationally chosen object of the act must be good, or at least morally neutral. - b.
-The agent must directly intend only the good effect and not the bad effect. - c.
-The good effect cannot be achieved by means of the bad effect. - d.
-The good effect must be proportionate to the bad effect, with no better alternative possible.
+- The rationally chosen object of the act is morally good, or at least morally neutral. - b.
+The agent directly intends only the good effect and not the bad effect. - c.
+The good effect is not achieved by means of the bad effect. - The good effect is proportionate to the bad effect, with no better alternative possible.1